-Accordingly, the June 2020 Notice and the October 2020 Withdrawal Notice, which were attached as Exhibits A and B to Antero's Appeal Brief, cannot be considered.
+Accordingly, the June 2020 Notice and the October 2021 Withdrawal Notice, which were attached as Exhibits A and B to Antero's Appeal Brief, cannot be considered.
 They were not before the County Commission and are not part of the record.
+See Co.
+Comm'n.
+Resp., p.
+3.

 However, the Court notes and finds that even if it could properly consider the June 2020 Notice and the October 2020 Withdrawal Notice, the Court rejects any argument that a communication posted on a state agency website, which has been written as a letter that personally addresses taxpayers[2], that is not an administrative rule can somehow overturn a Supreme Court decision.
+Id. at 8.
 There has been no evidence that the 2020 Notice, which has been withdrawn, was promulgated in keeping with the requirements of the APA, let alone applicable retroactively.
+Id. at 9.

-Finally, the Court notes the 2020 Notice applied to the 2021 TY.
-Thus, the posting of the 2020 Notice letter to taxpayers and its subsequent withdrawal had no impact on Antero as to its 2018 taxes (which presumably had already been paid as they would have been due years prior) except for dashing a fourteen week hope of a return of some taxes paid nearly three years earlier.
+Finally, the Court notes it has been proffered to the Court that Antero had already paid its taxes for 2019.
+Id. at 13.
+Thus, the posting of the June 30, 2020 Notice letter to taxpayers and its subsequent withdrawal had no impact on Antero except for dashing a fourteen week hope of a return of some taxes paid nearly three years earlier.
+Id.